Build a Segment

 Entire tables (including all members of the table)

-Data Marketplace segments that you've requested from a single seller (only currently available when using the Segment Builder)
+Data Marketplace segments that you've requested from a single seller (only currently available when using the Segment Builder and not available when using the AI-Assisted Segment Builder)

 Note